Historiography in the Soviet Union: Credibility

+In his book, The Stalin School of Falsification, Leon Trotsky cited a range of historical documents such as private letters, telegrams, party speeches, meeting minutes, and suppressed texts such as Lenin's Testament, to argue that the Stalinist faction routinely distorted political events, forged a theoretical basis for irreconcilable concepts such as the notion of "Socialism in One Country" and misrepresented the views of opponents.
+He also argued that the Stalinist regime employed an array of professional historians as well as economists to justify policy manoeuvering and safeguarding its own set of material interests.

 Not all areas of Soviet historiography were equally affected by the ideological demands of the government; additionally, the intensity of these demands varied over time.
 The impact of ideological demands also varied based on the field of history.
 The areas most affected by ideological demands were 19th and 20th century history, especially Russian and Soviet history.
 Part of the Soviet historiography was affected by extreme ideological bias, and potentially compromised by the deliberate distortions and omissions.
 Yet part of Soviet historiography produced a large body of significant scholarship which continues to be used in the modern research.

-Life experiences of individual Soviet historians
+Experiences of individual Soviet historians

 Mikhail Pokrovsky (1862–1932) was held in the highest regard as a historian in the Soviet Union and was elected to the Soviet Academy of Sciences in 1929.
 He emphasized Marxist theory, downplaying the role of personality in favour of economics as the driving force of history.
-However, posthumously, Pokrovsky was accused of "vulgar sociologism", and his books were banned.
+However posthumously Pokrovsky was accused of "vulgar sociologism", and his books were banned.
 After Stalin's death, and the subsequent renouncement of his policies during the Khrushchev Thaw, Pokrovsky's work regained some influence.

 When Eduard Burdzhalov, then the deputy editor of the foremost Soviet journal on history, in spring of 1956 published a bold article examining the role of Bolsheviks in 1917 and demonstrated that Stalin had been an ally of Kamenev—who had been executed as a traitor in 1936—and that Lenin had been a close associate of Zinoviev—who had been executed as a traitor in 1936—Burdzhalov was moved to an uninfluential post.